 Response: The landscape character will include predominately desert-lush design with a variety of Southwestern plants that will provide year-round color, shade, and texture for the site and demonstrated with the landscape plan.
-Vegetation will include plants proven to thrive in our desert climate while creating a shaded vegetative pedestrian experience greatly improving the existing condition of the site.
-Plant selection and thoughtful planting design will allow the development to use water efficiently throughout the site.
-Both the ground and 2nd levels will incorporate landscaping allowing pedestrians and residents to enjoy and benefit from landscaped open spaces, resulting in passive cooling and a reduced heat island effect.
+Vegetation will include plants proven to thrive in our desert climate while creating a shaded vegetative pedestrian experience greatly improving the existing condition of the site, which currently lacks meaningful open space and landscaping.
+Plant selection and thoughtful planting design will allow the development to use water efficiently throughout the site allowing pedestrians and residents to enjoy and benefit from landscaped open spaces, resulting in passive cooling and a reduced heat island effect.